HOW TO PLAN THE FIELD STUDY

 a written statement confirming that you have completed the training to email@example.com.

-8. If you have questions about the Field Study course, schedule an in-person or phone appointment with the Field Study Coordinator(s) at http://mph.checkappointments.com or via the email addresses above.
+8. If you have questions about the Field Study course, CLICK HERE to schedule an in-person or phone appointment with Prof. Kelly or visit https://www.timetap.com/appts/aP3MIqLEu or via the email addresses above.

 9. Enroll in the Public Health Field Study Course by the specified registration deadlines.
 If possible, attend scheduled Field Study Orientations (see Community Health Field Study Placement Planning Timelines & Deadlines and Global Health Field Study Placement Planning Timelines & Deadlines).